valeratrades/nix/README.md

 ```

 ## Manual adjustments
+Currently:
-git config in ./os/configuration.nix must be adjusted for the correct username and email
+- git config in ./os/configuration.nix must be adjusted for the correct username and email

 # Usage
 ```sh